-In this study, recreational users include all participants who do not use metocean forecasts as part of their daily work or do not have a financial gain from the use of such platforms.
+- 175 In this study, recreational users include all participants who do not use metocean forecasts as part of their daily work or do not have a financial gain from the use of such platforms.
 Commercial users would then automatically be the other users, who not only use the platform commercially but also have responsibility linked with the understanding and accuracy of these forecasts.
 The questionnaire asked the participant to identify themselves within one of these definitions.
-The questionnaire was organized around had four main research-sub-questions linking to our research questions (O1 and O2 in Section 1.1):
+The questionnaire had four main research questions: - 180 - 1.
+Which factors impact marine forecast uptake by marine users? - 2.
+What are the main requirements from users in the marine forecast environment?